MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 >[!NOTE]
->If you want to change the name or version number, use .deploy instead and specify the new name or version number.
+>If you want to change the name or version number, use '.deploy' instead and specify the new name or version number.